sgaliamov/blog/_posts/2021-01-02-how-to-setup-wt.md

 ---
-title: How to configure decent terminal for Windows
+title: How to get a decent terminal for Windows
 categories: general
 created: 2021-01-01
 date: